gstoyano/target-dev.en/help/dev/implement/client-side/atjs/user-agent-and-client-hints.md

 ---
-keywords:
-- at.js
-- browser user agent
-- user agent
-- client hints
-- user-agent
+keywords: at.js, browser user agent, user agent, client hints, user-agent
 description: Learn how Adobe Target uses the user-agent and Client Hints to qualify visitors for segmentation and personalization.
 title: User Agent and Client Hints
 feature: at.js